 If your brain doesn’t want to focus on a task for your current project, cut it some slack and let it dwell on something else for a change.
 Switching gears and brainstorming ideas for a different project can help get your creative juices flowing again.
 And, you’ll still be getting important work done!

 Okay, cat videos on YouTube don’t count, but watching a motivational or educational video such as a Ted Talk can give your mind a chance to refresh and may even be inspiring.
 Find something you like that’s relevant to your industry?
 Share it out on your social media channels.

 Networking doesn’t even require having to leave your office.
 Reach out via phone or email to an old client you haven’t heard from in awhile or even an old mentor or colleague.
 While you are having a pleasant time catching up with them, you will also be reminding them of your work, which just might land you a new project.

-5. Read a book.There are so many motivational business books on the market, it is almost impossible to run out of new options to read.
-Choose a book that fits your situation, and read a few chapters to get those juices flowing again.
+There are so many motivational business books on the market, it’s almost impossible to run out of new options to read.
+Choose a book that aligns with your interests or services and read a few chapters to get your creative wheels turning again.

-Choosing one or more of these activities to do when you just don't feel like working can turn a torturous, unproductive day into an inspired, productive workday.
-Taking time out to refresh yourself when you don’t feel motivated is an important tool to have at your disposal for those inevitable slow days.
-And once you have been refreshed, you can plunge back into your work headfirst, more productive and creative than before.
+You can easily turn a torturous, unproductive day into something inspirational by partaking in one or more of these activities.
+Taking some time to reset and refocus when you don’t feel motivated is an important strategy to use during those inevitable slow days.
+And once you’re refreshed, plunge back into your work headfirst, more productive and creative than before.